-i.Indicate whether your group has organized a symposium in the past 3 years at NYU School of Law;

-- ii.
-If your group has organized one or more symposium in the past 3 years, indicate: - 1. the topic of that symposium (or those symposia) - 2. when it (or they) took place - 3. the number of people who participated as speakers and separately the number of people who attended - 4. the products that symposium (or those symposia) produced.
+- i.
+Indicate whether your group has organized a symposium in the past 3 years at the Law School; - ii.
+If your group has organized one or more symposia in the past 3 years, indicate: - 1. the topic of that symposium (or those symposia) - 2. when it (or they) took place - 3. the number of people who participated as speakers and separately the number of people in attendance - 4. the products that symposium (or those symposia) produced.

-I. Projected Budget
+Projected Budget I.